 Tackle the work-related causes of mental health issues

 Businesses often unwittingly create conditions that cause their people stress and anxiety.
 The economic climate is putting companies under unprecedented pressure – and particularly in an SME, where there are a limited number of hands on deck, it’s easy for a busy environment to tip over into an inappropriately high pressure one.
-Unrealistic deadlines are set, communication between colleagues decline and relationships begin to disintegrate as everyone struggles to meet ever more demanding targets.
+Unrealistic deadlines are set, communication between colleagues decline and relationships begin to disintegrate as everyone struggles to meet over more demanding targets.

 The key to making sure this doesn’t happen in your business is to help managers understand how to better manage workloads and to spot and deal with early signs of stress.
 A culture of regular one-to-ones, for example, can provide a forum where people can openly discuss work-related issues and launch a warning signal if they are struggling to cope.
 This may call for a shift in mindset on the part of some managers, who have a tendency to regard performance management as an opportunity to ‘pull people up’ on poor performance or missed deadlines, rather than looking at the underlying causes and what additional support may be needed.
 Some businesses have found that providing managers with a template agenda to follow can ensure discussions are framed in a way which encourages people to openly discuss the challenges they are facing.